voxel51/fiftyone/docs/source/teams/teams_plugins.rst

 ____________

-Admins can use the plugins page to upload, manage, and configure permissions for plugins that are made available to users of your Teams deployment.
+Admins can use the plugins page to upload, manage, and configure permissions for plugins that are made available to users of your Enterprise deployment.

 Admins can access the plugins page under Settings > Plugins.
 It displays a list of all installed plugins and their operators, as well as the enablement